Programs Comparison

 Airline Employment Ready

-These licenses and flight experience will make you fully airline-employmen-ready, and thus eligible for direct entry First Officer employment with the leading airlines in US Canada, Middle East, Asia and most World regions.
+These licenses and flight experience will make you fully airline-employmen-ready, and thus eligible for direct entry First Officer employment with the leading airlines in US, EU, Canada, Middle East, Asia and most World regions.

 Common Program Features